ZeusOfTheCrows/lemminator-personal/README.md

 ## Contributing
 Thank you for your interest in contributing.
 As being a maintainer can be quite stressful, I'm trying to focus my limited energy on development.
 Due to this, I might not respond to feature requests or spontaneous feature patches.
 Hopefully you understand.
 Feel free to submit bug fixes and bug reports though.

-I've licensed the code under AGPL v3.0 so that you can fork the repo if my judgements aren't in the best interest of the community or if I lack time to continue the project.
+I've licensed the code under AGPL v3.0.
+You can fork the repo if my judgements aren't in the best interest of the community or if I lack time to continue the project.

+## Known limitations
+- Currently only SFW posts are being shown.
+While users should be able to turn off the safety filter, we also want to make sure people don't see it when they're not expecting it.
+- Post search hasn't been integrated yet
+- Editing comments is not yet possible, but deleting is
+- Better handling of edge cases like locked posts or expired auth tokens
+- Registration and 2FA are currently not supported

+## Out of scope
+- Moderation tools.
+The primary focus is building a pleasant experience for the majority of users.